houchunzhong/crmdocs/Basic_Settings_Document.md

 ---

-## 6. Withdrawal Account Settings
+## 6. Withdrawal Account Review Settings
-In the **Withdrawal Account Settings**, administrators can configure whether users are required to upload images when registering their bank accounts and the number of images to be uploaded.
+In the **Withdrawal Account Review Settings**, administrators can configure whether users are required to upload images when registering their bank accounts and the number of images to be uploaded.
 This helps ensure the accuracy and security of the withdrawal account information.

 - **Is image upload required?**
   Configures whether users are required to upload images of their bank card when registering their withdrawal account.
 If enabled, users must upload at least one image to verify the account.